 LOCAL SPEAKERS

-A/Prof Christine Chaffer
+A/Prof. Christine Chaffer

 A renowned cancer biologist recognised globally for her pioneering work in cancer cell plasticity—the ability of cancer cells to shift between states, driving metastasis and therapy-resistance.
 Based at Garvan, she leads basic and translational research bridging fundamental biology and clinical trials.
 Christine holds multiple leadership roles, influencing cancer research, trials and biotech, advancing personalized therapies through innovative, bench-to-bedside approaches.
 She is leading the AllClear initiative focused on preventing breast cancer relapse by eradicating dormant cancer cells in bones.